diasurgical/devilutionX/docs/building.md

 vcpkg integrate install
 ~~~

-If you need aditional instructions for vcpkg you can find the documentation [here](https://github.com/microsoft/vcpkg#quick-start-windows).
+If you need additional instructions for vcpkg you can find the documentation [here](https://github.com/microsoft/vcpkg#quick-start-windows).

 ### If you want to build the devilutionX.mpq File (optional)